ShrutiKKaushal/Comp228-W2017-Java/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 ####
 Week 1 - Understand Java 8 Platform.
 Explain the concept of JVM.
 Write simple Java applications with I/Ocapabilities using Eclipse IDE.
-Week 2 - Classes and Objectsin Java.
+Week 2 - Classes and Objects in Java.
 Instance variables and instance methods.
 Primitives and Reference Types
 Week 3 -